99vik/Chess/README.md

 Game winning algorithm automatically detects when king is pinned and if there are no possible moves to protect him, game is finished and winner is announced.¸

 Enabled special moves :
-- possible 2 move for pawn's first move
+- possible 2 field jump for pawn's first move

 Special moves that need to get implemented:
 - en passant